Structural Complexities of Matching Mechanisms: Introduction

-The first instantiation of \ref{item:question-communication} that we investigate in this model is: how many bits are required to represent to each applicant her own match? (\autoref{sec:compression-complexity}; see Row $1$ in \autoref{tab:blackboard-results}.)
-As sketched above, this quantity is $\widetilde O(|\Insts|)$ for $\DA$ (and it is not hard to show that this is tight). \cite{LeshnoL21} have previously studied a variant of this question for $\TTC$, and showed that there exists a cutoff-like representation of the matching, but one requiring a cutoff for each \emph{pair} of institutions.
-This gives an $\widetilde O(|\Insts|^2)$-bit upper bound for $\TTC$.
-Our main contribution in \autoref{sec:compression-complexity} is a nearly matching lower bound: when $|\Appls|$ is sufficiently large relative to $|\Insts|$ (say, if $|\Appls| = |\Insts|^3$) then representing the matching \emph{requires} $\Omega(|\Insts|^2)$ bits.
-Note, however, that if $|\Appls| < |\Insts|^2$, then it is always more communication-efficient to simply write down the match of each applicant separately; this gets our final tight bound of $\Theta\bigl(\min(|\Appls|,|\Insts|^2)\bigr)$ on the complexity of representing the matching in $\TTC$.
-To prove this result, we use another carefully crafted lower-bound construction quite akin to our constructions under \ref{item:question-how-complex}.
+\cite{LeshnoL21} have previously studied a variant of this question for $\TTC$, and showed that there exists a cutoff-like representation of the matching, but one requiring a cutoff for each \emph{pair} of institutions.
+This gives an $\widetilde O\bigl(|\Insts|^2\bigr)$-bit upper bound for $\TTC$.
+Our contribution in \autoref{sec:compression-complexity} is a nearly matching lower bound: when $|\Appls|$ is sufficiently large relative to $|\Insts|$ (namely, whenever $|\Appls| > |\Insts|^2$), representing the matching \emph{requires} $\Omega\bigl(|\Insts|^2\bigr)$ bits.
+Note, however, that if $|\Appls| < |\Insts|^2$, then it is always more communication-efficient to simply write down the match of each applicant separately; this gets our final tight bound of $\widetilde\Theta\bigl(\min\{|\Appls|,|\Insts|^2\}\bigr)$ on the complexity of representing the matching in $\TTC$.
+To prove this result, we use another carefully crafted lower-bound construction quite akin to our constructions for our \nameref{ppg:type-to-match} and \nameref{ppg:type-to-menu} Questions.
+Qualitatively, our results in \autoref{sec:compression-complexity} are:

+\begin{theorem}[Informal; Combination of \autoref{thrm:representing-DA} and \autoref{thrm:representing-TTC}] Consider a market with many more applicants than institutions, where all applicants initially know their priorities.
+For $\DA$, representing to each applicant her own match with a blackboard protocol requires only a few bits per institution.
+For $\TTC$, the same complexity requires at least one bit for each \textbf{pair} of institutions. \end{theorem}

+This result gives perhaps the most application-oriented distinction between $\DA$ and $\TTC$ in our paper.
+With a single complexity measure, it gives a precise sense in which priorities relate to the outcome matching in a more complex manner in $\TTC$ than in $\DA$, corroborating and clarifying past intuitions from both practitioners \cite{BPS05} and theorists \cite{LeshnoL21}.